benMain/aws-serverless-fastify/README.md

 I will provide an example.
 Soon.

+## Performance

+Not meant to be exhaustive by any means but here are some basic load tests comparisons through API Gateway. [aws-serverless-fastify](https://benMain.github.io/aws-serverless-fastify/performance/aws-serverless-fastify-results.html) versus [aws-serverless-express](https://benMain.github.io/aws-serverless-fastify/performance/aws-serverless-express-results.html)

 ## Support

 Pull Requests are welcome!
 We just thought this was a cool idea to simplify!